6530200088/6530200088.github.io/tranposition.md

 -**👉👉Keyword:Tranposition👈👈**

--**Tranposition** : The process of reordering the plaintext to hide the message by using the -same letters or bits.
+-**Tranposition** : The process of reordering the plaintext to hide the message by using the letters or bits.

 ![photo/IMG_0335.jpeg](photo/IMG_0335.jpeg)
 image source :